Visionary tire technologies showcased at Geneva Motor Show

 Eco/Safety position – with maximum inflation in all three tubes – offers reduced rolling resistance.

-Sporty position – with reduced inflation within the inboard shoulder tube – gives drivers dry handling through an optimized contact patch.
+Sporty position is with reduced inflation within the inboard shoulder tube.
+It gives drivers dry handling through an optimized contact patch.

-Wet Traction position – with maximized inflation in the center tube – provides high aquaplaning resistance through a raised tread in the center of the tire.
+Wet Traction position is with maximized inflation in the center tube.
+This provides high aquaplaning resistance through a raised tread in the center of the tire.

-Although these tires are future concepts, Zekoski says they represent an essential aspect of Goodyear’s innovation strategy, instilling a forward-looking, market-back mindset in the company’s research and development teams.
+Although these tires are future concepts, Zekoski says they represent an essential aspect of Goodyear’s innovation strategy.
+Finally and thereby instilling a forward-looking, market-back mindset.
+All in the company’s research and development teams.

 Source: Goodyear, GENEVA, Switzerland, March 3, 2015 —